How To Calculate Shipping Costs and Choose the Right Service

 If the package weight is more than the calculated dimensional weight, the actual weight of the package is used.
 Heavy packages use more resources to ship, so you’ll pay more in shipping costs to ship heavy items.

-Tip: In some cases, it may be worth it to break up heavy shipments into several smaller packages if that’s a possibility.
-A heavier package may be more likely to be dropped, especially when it’s too large to handle.
-In addition, overweight charges add up fast.
+In some cases, it may be worth it to break up heavy shipments into smaller packages to make delivery easier and avoid overweight charges.

 Destination

-Tip: When possible, distribute your products to warehouses throughout the country so you don’t have to ship long distances to get to your end destination.
-This will be cheaper, and you’ll get your packages there faster.
+When possible, distribute your products to warehouses throughout the country so you don’t have to ship long distances to get to your end destination.

 Value